zilishen/documentation/content/nms/adm/about/rbac-overview.md

 Details:

-* One environment - example-env
+- One environment - example-env
-* One gateway (server block) - `www.example.com`
+- One gateway (server block) - `www.example.com`
-* Two Apps (Support and Sales), each with one web component (location blocks) (/support and /sales)
+- Two Apps (Support and Sales), each with one web component (location blocks) (/support and /sales)
-* The website uses HTTPS
+- The website uses HTTPS
-* There is one instance group (ig1)
+- There is one instance group (ig1)
-* There is one site (site1)
+- There is one site (site1)
 * Web components report analytics

 #### Example-Admin Role

-This is a custom role and not the built-in Admin role.
+The Example-Admin role is a custom role and not the built-in Admin role.
 This role has full access to all objects.
 It is used to manage the full lifecycle of all objects and data.

 Permissions: